gromacs/gromacs/docs/gmxapi/userguide/install.rst

     pip install --upgrade cmake pybind11

 For MPI, we use mpi4py_.
-Make sure it is using the same MPI installation that we are building GROMACS against and building with compatible compilers.
+**If you did not inherit mpi4py from system site-packages** (see :ref:`above <system-site-packages>`), make sure to install it using the same MPI installation that we are building GROMACS against, and build with compatible compilers.

 ::